Bridging the Gap Between Agile and Change Management: Key Principles for Success

 To learn more about how The Change Compass can help you bridge the gap between Agile and change management, book a weekly demo with us.

 The change management profession has grown by leaps and bounds.
-This is proportional to the speed and magnitude of change that organizations are currently going through.
-To manage this complexity, a lot of large organizations have created ‘enterprise change management’ or ‘portfolio change management roles’ to tackle this.
+This is proportional to the speed and magnitude of change that organisations are currently going through.
+To manage this complexity, a lot of large organisations have created ‘enterprise change management’ or ‘portfolio change management roles’ to tackle this.

 To download our infographic on how to manage a change portfolio click here.